Journeytojah/ico-dashboard/README.md

 	```
 	npm install -g truffle
 	```

-2. Clean, compile and migrate the contracts - use `./clean_compile.sh`
+2. Install dependencies.
 	```
-	npm run clean
+	npm install
-	truffle compile
-	truffle migrate
 	```

+3. Clean, compile and migrate the contracts - use `./clean_deploy_local.sh`
-	* use `npm run clean` to clean the build directory
+	* use `npm run clean` to clean the build directory - **this is a last resort**

-3. Run the webpack server for front-end hot reloading. - use `./run_server.sh`
+4. Run the webpack server for front-end hot reloading. - use `./run_server.sh`

  Smart contract changes do not support hot reloading for now.
 	```
 	npm run start
 	```